mlizhangx/Network-Analysis-for-Repertoire-Sequencing-/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# RepSeqNetworkAnalysis: Network Analysis For Repertoire-Sequencing
+# NAIR: Network Analysis for Immune Repeprtoire

 <!-- badges: start -->
 <!-- badges: end -->

-This package provides functions for performing network analysis on TCR/BCR repertoire-sequencing data.
+This package implements pipelines for studying the immune repertoire of T and B cells via network analysis based on the similarity of their receptor sequences.
+NAIR can be used to relate clinical outcomes to immune repertoires based on their network properties, or to particular clusters and clones within a repertoire.

 ## Installation

-You can install the development version of `RepSeqNetworkAnalysis` from GitHub using the following commands in `R`:
+You can install the development version of `NAIR` from GitHub using the following commands in `R`:

 install.packages("devtools")
 devtools::install_github("mlizhangx/Network-Analysis-for-Repertoire-Sequencing-")

 If you run into installation issues, consider updating `R` if using a version prior to 3.0.2.
 Package installation requires